kh4ng-tayto/stm32-lemon-sorting/README.md

 ---

-## UART Commands
+## UART Communication

-The PC sends classification results to STM32 using UART:
+The PC sends classification results to STM32 using single-character UART commands.

 | Command | Classification |
 |---|---|